Harry Hotspur and the Percys 1377-1461

 Keelmen are listed amongst the Newcastle trades.
 They ferry coal to collier ships on the Tyne in their keel boats.

-1455 – Earl of Northumberland killed in battle
+1455 – Earl of Northumberland killed

 1457 – James fails to take Berwick